-- 8. Start auxiliary engine on vessel and under direction of the skipper depart from dock observing commonly accepted safety practices; - 9.
+- 8. Start auxiliary engine on vessel and as skipper and crew depart from dock observing commonly accepted safety practices; - 9.
 Come to a full stop with stem (bow) one half boat length away from a buoy using reverse.
 (The objective of this manoeuvre is to know how much distance is required to bring a vessel to a full stop.
 Vessel is to be kept on a straight course while the manoeuvre is being carried out); - 10.
-Manoeuvre and stop a vessel under power to a position alongside and parallel to a dock portside to and starboard side to not more than two feet off without the aid of lines, without the stern passing a given mark at any time during the manoeuvre; - 11.
+Manoeuvre and stop a vessel under power to a position alongside and parallel to a dock, portside-to and starboardside-to, not more than two feet off without the aid of lines, without the stern passing a given mark at any time during the manoeuvre; - 11.
 Apply Rules 5 through 18 of the Collision Regulations as applied to a vessel under power; - 12.
-Lower the anchor under the direction of the skipper, at the helm or handling ground tackle, under power.
-The boat will be in more than 3 meters of water and the anchor must not drag when tested under engine power at half-throttle astern: - 13.
-Raise anchor under the direction of the skipper with boat ready and get under way, at the helm or handling ground tackle, under power;
+Set an anchor under power in water more than three meters in depth, so as not to drag when tested under engine power at half-throttle astern; - 13.
+Raise anchor with the boat ready and get under way.